If your doctor thinks that you have an electrolyte imbalance

-Drugs that affect sodium blood levels will also cause changes in chloride.
-In addition, swallowing large amounts of baking soda or substantially more than the recommended dosage of antacids can also cause low blood chloride.
+Drugs that affect sodium blood levels will also cause changes in chloride such as the use of diuretics.
+In addition, the chronic use of laxatives or taking more than the recommended dosage of antacids can also cause low blood chloride.

 Where does chloride come from in the diet?

-Most chloride is attached to sodium in the form of sodium chloride, or table salt.
+Most chloride exists as a compound with sodium in the form of sodium chloride, or table salt.

 What treatments are prescribed to affect chloride levels?